SELECTION OF QUESTIONS AND ANSWERS

 At the basic level a chi kung state of mind is the same as wu-xin when the practitioner is mentally focussed and relaxed without thinking of anything.
 At higher levels where the practitioner uses visualization in his chi kung state of mind, it is not the same as wu-xin.
 But when he experiences reality transcendentally, a chi kung state of mind is the same as wu-xin.
 At the highest level where wu-xin leads to Enlightenment, it is not the same as a chi kung state of mind.

-After reading your question-answers section, I have completely abandoned practicing Small Universe Circulation.
+After reading your question-answer section, I have completely abandoned practicing Small Universe Circulation.
 I now understand how stupid it is to think that one could learn advanced chi-kung from a book.
 I now only practice "Lifting the Sky" (with far better results) and the other exercises from your book, "The Complete Book of Zen".

 It is wise of you not to attempt the Small Universe without learning personally from a competent teacher.
 Yes, "Lifting the Sky" can bring many wonderful benefits.